tiyn/larbs/README.md

 curl -LO https://raw.githubusercontent.com/tiynger/larbs/master/larbs.sh
 sh larbs.sh
 ```
+## Hotkeys
+There are a bunch of hotkeys.
+Please visit my dwm and st patches to see them.

 ## Optional
 There are a bunch of programs that i use and think are useful.